Exploiting Color Name Space for Salient Object Detection: Abstract

 \section{Abstract}

-In this paper, we will investigate the contribution of color names for salient object detection.
-Each input image is first converted to the color name space, which is consisted of 11 probabilistic channels.
-By exploring the topological structure relationship between the figure and the ground, we obtain a saliency map through a linear combination of a set of sequential attention maps.
-To overcome the limitation of only exploiting the surroundedness cue, two global cues with respect to color names are invoked for guiding the computation of another weighted saliency map.
-Finally, we integrate the two saliency maps into a unified framework to infer the saliency result.
-In addition, an improved post-processing procedure is introduced to effectively suppress the background while uniformly highlight the salient objects.
-Experimental results show that the proposed model produces more accurate saliency maps and performs well against 23 saliency models in terms of three evaluation metrics on three public datasets.
+In this paper, we will investigate the contribution of color names for the task of salient object detection.
+An input image is first converted to color name space, which is consisted of 11 probabilistic channels.
+By exploiting a surroundedness cue, we obtain a saliency map through a linear combination of a set of sequential attention maps.
+To overcome the limitation of only using the surroundedness cue, two global cues with respect to color names are invoked to guide the computation of a weighted saliency map.
+Finally, we integrate the above two saliency maps into a unified framework to generate the final result.
+In addition, an improved post-processing procedure is introduced to effectively suppress image backgrounds while uniformly highlight salient objects.
+Experimental results show that the proposed model produces more accurate saliency maps and performs well against twenty-one saliency models in terms of three evaluation metrics on three public data sets.